 Symptoms in Men

-Effects of Untreated Chlamydia TOP
+Effects of Untreated Chlamydia

 If left untreated, chlamydia can have serious health consequences in both women and men.

 Complications of untreated chlamydia in men include: